 Some of the world's great civilizations grew up around the Mediterranean and Aegean seas.
-Unfortunately for the peoples of the ancient world, these same waters were home to marauding "sea-robbers".
-The Aegean, at the centre of the Greek world, was ideal for pirates.
-They hid among its countless tiny islands and inlets, from where they could prey safely on passing trade ships.
+Unfortunately for peoples of the ancient world, these waters were home to marauding sea robbers.
+The Aegean, at the center of the Greek world, was ideal for pirates.
+They hid among its countless tiny islands and inlets and preyed on passing trade ships.
 Piracy was fairly easy for these early sea raiders because merchant vessels hugged the coast and never crossed the open ocean.
-If the pirates waited long enough on a busy trade route, a valuable prize would soon sail around the headland.
-Pirates also attacked villages, kidnapping people to ransom or
+If the pirates waited long enough on a busy trade route, a valuable prize would eventually sail past.
+Pirates also attacked villages, kidnapping people to ransom or sell as slaves.
+But as Greek city-states gained power, they built strong navies that tried to